Iceland money: Everything You Need to Know

 The Icelandic Krona

-Iceland uses its own currency, the Icelandic Krona (ISK).
-Be sure to check out the current exchange rate before you arrive, and to prepare yourself accordingly because once inside the country things can get expensive.
+The currency of Iceland is the Icelandic króna (ISK).
+Be sure to check out the current exchange rate and accepted exchange currencies before you arrive, and to prepare yourself accordingly because once inside the country things can get expensive.

 The (Almost) Cashless Society

 Carrying any currency in Iceland is a rare thing for most locals, who rely altogether on their bank cards.
-Even at the remotest campsites with no one else about, there will likely be a card machine to take payment from you.
+Even at the remotest campsites with no one else about, there will likely be a debit card or credit card machine to take payment from you.

-One problem that arises quite often, mostly with American cards, is filling up your campervan at an unmanned petrol station.
-Here you obviously must pay with card, and you must have a pin number to put in for the payment to be authorized.
+One problem that arises quite often, mostly with cards from the United States, is filling up your campervan at an unmanned petrol station.
+Here you obviously must pay with a credit or debit card, and you must have a pin number to put in for the payment to be authorized.
 A lot of American cards are signature only, so if that’s the case, make sure to stop in at a manned gas station and buy a pre-paid gas card to use later.

-If you’ve brought a lot of your own currency into the country, you might need to exchange it into Icelandic currency (USD aren’t accepted inside the country).
-It’s best to do this at the airport – there is a small desk outside of arrivals where you can do this.
-Otherwise you’ll have to make a trip into downtown Reykjavik and wait in line at a bank, which is not high on the list of things people want to do when they first pick up their campervan.
+If you’ve brought a lot of your own currency into the country, you might need to exchange it for Icelandic currency (the United Stated Dollar isn’t accepted inside the country).
+It’s best to do this at the airport – there is a small currency exchange in the arrivals hall.
+Otherwise, you’ll have to make a trip into downtown Reykjavik and wait in line at a bank, which is not high on the list of things people want to do when they first pick up their campervan.

 Do you tip in Iceland?

 Iceland has never been a country where tipping is expected.
-Wages are high, average income for Icelanders is one of the best in Europe, and all service fees are already included in the prices.
-However as of late, tip jars have started to appear in cafes and bars around the country, the money collected usually put towards the yearly party for the workers.
+Wages are high, the average income for Icelanders is one of the best in Europe, and all service fees are already included in the prices.
+However, as of late, tip jars have started to appear in restaurants and bars around the country, and the money collected is usually put towards the yearly party for the workers.

-In restaurants, rounding up the bill if the service was good is appreciated, but not required (10% is usually fine).
+In restaurants, rounding up the bill if the service was good is appreciated, but not required.
 Taxis are the same – no one will be offended if you leave them a small tip, even if it’s just to make it a more rounded price.
+Any added tax is also included in the total price.

 The Costs of Some Common Things in Iceland